ZTerechshenko/Website/_posts/2017-08-09-a-post-about-my-research.markdown

 ICC incorporate information about both difficulty and discrimination parameters of the item.
 For example, discrimination reflects the steepness of the
 ICC in its middle section.
 The steeper the curve, the better the item can discriminate.
 The flatter the curve, the less the item is able to discriminate since the probability of the indicator/item to be present at low levels of latent variable is almost the same it is at high levels of latent variable.
 The location of the curve is determined by the difficulty parameter.
-The lower the curve, the higher is the difficulty parameter for this item and vice versa: the higher the curve, the lower is the difficulty of the item.
+The lower the curve, the higher is the difficulty parameter for this item and the higher the curve, the lower is the difficulty of the item.

+For example, the ICC curve indicating the relationship between social freedom and ability for a woman to go to any part of town is flatter and higher than the ICC for the relationship between social freedom and an ability for a woman to go outside the town.
+It means that the difficulty and discrimination of the first item is lower than the second item.
+In other words, whether a woman can go to any part of town is less informative and more likely to occur than whether a woman can go outside the town.

 ``` r
 PARAMETERS = cbind(apply(output$alpha,2,mean),apply(output$alpha,2,sd),apply(output$alpha, 2, quantile, 0.975 ),apply(output$alpha, 2, quantile, 0.025 ), apply(output$beta,2,mean),apply(output$beta,2,sd),apply(output$beta, 2, quantile, 0.975 ),apply(output$beta, 2, quantile, 0.025 ) )